Treewidth of Outer $k$-Planar Graphs: Abstract

 \section{Abstract}

 Treewidth is an important structural graph parameter that quantifies how closely a graph resembles a tree-like structure.
 It has applications in many algorithmic and combinatorial problems.
-In this paper, we study treewidth of \emph{outer $k$-planar} graphs -- graphs admitting a convex drawing where all vertices lie on a circle and each edge crosses at most $k$ other edges.
-We also consider a more general class of \emph{outer min-$k$-planar} graphs, which are graphs admitting a convex drawing where for every crossing of two edges at least one of these edges is crossed at most $k$ times.
+In this paper, we study the treewidth of \emph{outer $k$-planar} graphs, that is, graphs admitting a \emph{convex drawing} (a straight-line drawing where all vertices lie on a circle) in which every edge crosses at most $k$ other edges.
+We also consider the more general class of \emph{outer min-$k$-planar} graphs, which are graphs admitting a convex drawing where for every crossing of two edges at least one of these edges is crossed at most $k$ times.

 Firman, Gutowski, Kryven, Okada and Wolff~[GD 2024] proved that every outer $k$-planar graph has treewidth at most $1.5k+2$ and provided a lower bound of $k+2$ for even $k$.
 We establish a lower bound of $1.5k+0.5$ for every odd $k$.
 Additionally, they showed that every outer min-$k$-planar graph has treewidth at most $3k+1$.
-We improve this upper bound to $3 \cdot \floor{0.5k}+4$.
+We improve this upper bound to $3 \cdot \floor{k/2}+4$.

-Our approach also allows us to upper bound the \emph{separation number}, a parameter closely related to treewidth, of outer min-$k$-planar graphs by $2 \cdot \floor{0.5k}+4$.
-This improves the previous bound of $2k+1$ and achieves a bound with an optimal multiplicative constant.
+Our approach also allows us to upper bound the \emph{separation number}, a parameter closely related to treewidth, of outer min-$k$-planar graphs by $2 \cdot \floor{k/2}+4$.
+This improves upon the previous bound of $2k+1$ and achieves a bound with an optimal multiplicative constant.